CoNarrative/precept-devtools/README.md

 ### Diff view
 Shows facts that were added and removed for the selected state.
 Clicking on a fact in this view will create a tracker for it and show an explanation of its history over time.

-The "eye" icons in the upper right of each fact indicates whether it's being viewed in the explanation sidebar.
+The eye icons in the upper right of each fact indicates whether it's being viewed in the explanation sidebar.
 The icon will be orange if you are viewing an explanation that includes the exact instance of that fact, or black if you are viewing a different fact instance with the same eid and attribute.

 ### State view